guitaripod/minibanana/README.md

 - Mobile - Works perfectly on any device
 - Private - Your images stay on your device
 - Free - Powered by Google's free tier API

----

-Ready to turn your ideas into images?
-Start creating with MiniBanana today!

-Built with love using Google's Gemini AI